imashusharma/my/README.md

 # Welcome to My GitHub Land! 👋

-Jai Shree Ram! 🙏 I'm Ashu Sharma, but you can call me Ashu.
-I'm currently on the exciting journey of pursuing my BCA and rocking the world of web development.
-With 4 years of experience under my belt, I'm all set to dive into the realms of Android and IOS development. 🚀
+🚀 Hey LinkedIn! 👋 I'm Ashutosh Sharma, a passionate web and mobile developer with more than 4 years of hands-on experience.
+I'm all about crafting dynamic web apps and diving into Android/iOS development to turn code into digital magic! 🌟 🚀

 ## Why You Should Check Out My Repositories?